 9Zermelo E. "Untersuchungen über die Grundlagen der Mengenlehre I.: Math.
 Ann.
 Bd.
 65. Different investigations followed in newer time this axiom system.
-A. Fraenkel added the axiom of replacement [Ersetzungsaxiom], an extension of the admissible formation of sets in the spirit of Cantor's set theory; J. v.
-Neumann added an axiom, which excludes that the process of going from a set to one of its elements is infinite for any set.
+A. Fraenkel added the axiom of replacement, an extension of the admissible formation of sets in the spirit of Cantor's set theory; J. v.
+Neumann added an axiom, which rules out that the process of going from a set to one of its elements can, for any given set, be iterated arbitrarily many times.
 Moreover, Th.
 Skolem, Fraenkel, and J. v.
 Neumann have made more precise, all in a different way, in the sense of a sharper implicit characterization of the concept of set the concept of "definite proposition" which was used by Zermelo in vague generality.
+The result of these refinements is presented in the most concise way in v.
+Neumann's axiomatic; namely it is achieved here, that all axioms are of the "first order" (in the sense of the terminology of symbolic logic).
+Zermelo rejects such a refinement of the concept of set, in particular in the light of the consequence that was first discovered by Skolem that such a sharper axiom system of set theory can be realized in the domain of individuals of the whole numbers.-A presentation of these investigations up to the year 1928, with detailed references, is contained in the textbook by A. Fraenkel: "Einleitung in die Mengenlehre," third edition (Berlin 1928).
+See also:

-The result of these efforts [?
-Präzisierungen] is presented in the most concise way in v.
-Neumann's axiomatic; namely it is achieved here, that all axioms are of the "first order" dung] are delimited [abgegrenzt] in such a way that on the one hand the set theoretic paradoxes are avoided and on the other hand the set theoretic inferences that are customary in mathematics are retained [erhalten].
-And Frege's project [Unternehmen] of a logical foundation of arithmetic - for which the method that Frege employed himself turned out to be faulty [ungangbar] was ... [? restituiert] by Russell and Whitehead in their work "Principia Mathematica"10.
+tion $||^{201}$ are delimited in such a way that on the one hand the set theoretic paradoxes are avoided and on the other hand the set theoretic inferences that are customary in mathematics are retained.
+And Frege's project of a logical foundation of arithmetic-for which to be sure the method that Frege employed himself turned out to be faulty-was reconstructed by Russell and Whitehead in their work "Principia Mathematica."10

-Hilbert says about this axiomatization of logic that one could "see the coronation of the work of axiomatization in general" in the completion of this enterprise [Unternehmens].
-But praising recognition [Anerkennung] is immediately followed by the remark that the completion of the project "still needs new and versatile [vielseitig] work".
+Hilbert says about this axiomatization of logic that one could "see the crowning of the work of axiomatization in general" in the completion of this enterprise.
+But this praise and acknowledgment is immediately followed by the remark that the completion of the project "still needs new work on many fronts."

-In fact, the viewpoint of Principia Mathematica contains an unsolved difficulty [Problematik].
-What is supplied [geliefert] by this work is the elab-[ersten Stufe] (in the sense of the terminology of symbolic logic).
-Zermelo rejects such a characterization [?
-Präzisierungen] of the concept of set, in particular in the light of the consequence that was first discovered by Skolem that such a sharper [? verschärftes] axiom system of set theory can be realized in the domain of individuals [Individuenbereich] of the whole numbers. - A presentation of these investigations up to the year 1928, with respective references [? eingehenden Literaturangaben], is contained in the textbook by A. Fraenkel: "Einleitung in die Mengenlehre", third edition (Berlin 1928).
-See also: J. v.
+In fact, the viewpoint of Principia Mathematica contains an unsolved problematic.
+What is supplied by this work is the elaboration of a clear system of assumptions for a simultaneous deductive development of logic and mathematics, as well as the proof that this set-up in fact succeeds.
+For the reliability of the assumptions, besides their contentual plausibility (which also from the point of view of Russell and Whitehead does not yield a guarantee of consistency), only their testing in the deductive use is put forward.
+But this testing too provides us in regard to consistency only an empirical confidence, not complete certainty.
+The complete $||^{202}$ certainty of consistency, however, J. v.
 Neumann "Über eine Widerspruchsfreiheitsfrage in der axiomatischen Mengenlehre" J. reine angew.
 Math.
 Bd.
 160 (1929), Th.
 Skolem: "Über einige Grundlagenfragen der Mathematik" Skr. norske Vid.-Akad., Oslo.
 I. Mat.
 Nat.
 Kl.
 1929 Nr.
 4, E. Zermelo: "Über Grenzzahlen und Mengenbereiche."
 Fund. math.
 Bd.
 XVI, 1930.

 10Russell, B., and Whitehead, A. N.: Principia Mathematica.
-Cambridge, vol. I 1910, vol. II 1912, vol. III 1913.
+Cambridge, vol. I 1910, vol. II 1912, vol. III 1913. is regarded by Hilbert as a requirement of mathematical rigor.